semper-lux/barquinero-site/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'miguel.barquinero.2@gmail.com'
+email: 'danielle.barquinero@gmail.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I'm Enrique "Miguel" Barquinero, a PhD student at the University of Iowa studying Topology.
+I'm Danielle "Dani" Barquinero, a PhD student at the University of Iowa studying Topology.
 This website hosts my papers, talks, and other academic resources as well as contact information.

 If you are a student looking for course information, see the [teaching tab](/teachingtab).

-*This website is currently in development, but is fully functional for the content it already contains.*

 {{<cuscss>}}